East Branch Louse Creek

 East Branch Louse Creek is a 2.79 mi long second-order tributary to Louse Creek in Holt County, Nebraska.
 The confluence of this creek with West Branch Louse Creek forms Louse Creek.

+Course

 East Branch Louse Creek rises on the Steel Creek divide about 4 mile southwest of Dorsey, Nebraska in Holt County and then flows northwest to join West Branch Louse Creek and forms Louse Creek about 4 mile west of Dorsey, Nebraska.

 Watershed

 East Branch Louse Creek drains 5.56 sqmi of area, receives about 24.9 in/year of precipitation, and is about 0.05% forested.